 Investigation

-Our team will investigate the circumstance of the accident.
+Our team will investigate the circumstances of the accident.
 Whether it was due to a car accident, slip and fall, or some other act of negligence, we will identify and gather the necessary documents and evidence to begin making the case for your compensation.

 Negotiation